I’d always felt like a perpetual loser.

 - Why believing in yourself might not be required

 - What it means to be in the GAP, why it triggers anxiety, and how can you actually enjoy it

 - The Story of You, how to make it better

 At the end of the training I’ll give you THE MAP of transformation, and show you different ways to use it, and invite you into a deeper study of this.

 Okay first idea…

-What if you don’t actually have to believe in yourself?
+You don’t actually have to believe in yourself

 On May 7, 2011, HBO aired “Lady Gaga Presents the Monster Ball Tour at Madison Square Garden.”